 Anyone who knows me will know that I am a little bit obsessed with Indian street food.
-Even in England I seek it out, from Dabbawal in Newcastle to Tuk Tuk in Edinburgh.
+Even in the UK I seek it out, from Dabbawal in Newcastle to Tuk Tuk in Edinburgh.
 So I thought I’d compile a list of my favourites and share it, to give you a guide when confronted with the proliferation of options that any busy Indian street will provide.

 Despite its reputation as being something you should steer clear of if you want to maintain control over your bowels, Indian street food has got to be some of the best in the world.
 There’s such a variety that you will certainly be able to find one that you love.
 Or you might, like me, hardly be able to pick between them.

 Some, like poha, are great for a light snack (or a swift breakfast, if you’re on the go), while others you can pass off as a whole meal.
 Street food in India is an essential part of the culture, so don’t miss out by avoiding it.
 That being said, err on the side of caution and know your own limits.
 Eat where the locals eat, only go for stuff that’s freshly cooked in front of you, and if you’ve got a bad feeling about it, then you should probably pay attention to your instinct.

 Read on for (a small sample of) some of my favourites.

 This light snack is a good way to ease your tastebuds into Indian street food.
 Poha is a kind of flattened rice, and can be eaten hot or cold (mostly depending on how early you get to the stall!).
 It is made up with turmeric and the usual blend of cumin and coriander, and topped with sev (similar to the noodles from Bombay mix), red onion and chopped tomato.
 It’s a great way to kick off a morning, with a squeeze of fresh lime on top.